+'''

-{off | on} '''
+{off | on}

+'''

-Turn preallocation off or on for eventpoints or monitorpoint buffers as speci-
+Turn preallocation off or on for eventpoints, monitorpoint buffers, or timing buffers as specified.

-The default is for NightView to preallocate space in the user process for eventpoints and monitorpoint buffers.
+The default is for NightView to preallocate space in the user process for eventpoints, monitorpoint buffers, and timing buffers.
 If these modes are off, then NightView allocates space only when needed.
 However, space can be allocated only when the process is stopped.
-With preallocation, you do not need to worry about whether the process is stopped when you set an eventpoint.
-See "Process States" on page 3-20.
-See "Operations While the Process Is Executing" on page 3-20.
+With preallocation, you do not need to worry about whether the process is stopped when you set an eventpoint or define a timing region.
+See "Process States" on page 3-23.
+See "Operations While the Process Is Executing" on page 3-23.